EC-Nordbund/denomailer/README.md

 ## Other exports

-We export our implementation of an quotedPrintable encoder.
+We export our implementation of a quotedPrintable encoder.
 There might be some use cases where you need it.
-The api of the function is considered stable!
+The API of the function is considered stable!

-## Stable api
+## Stable API

-All api exported by `/mod.ts` is considered stable.
-But as the `pool` need the `--unstable` flag by Deno this has to be considered unstable.
-But we don't expect any breaking changes there - but if deno changes sytax etc. a new deno release can break it!
+All of the API exported by `/mod.ts` is considered stable.
+But since the `pool` needs the `--unstable` flag by Deno, this has to be considered unstable.
+But we don't expect any breaking changes there - however, it is always possible a new Deno release can break it!

 Changes to them will only be made if a new major is released.